OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

   put in a hack which can potentially result in lighting not traversing into some zones properly.
   It will probably not be noticeable in most situations, but could potentially show up in very complex portal/zone setups.
-* Some situations can cause infinite recursion crashes.
-It is highly recommended to avoid situations where two zones interconnect in such a way that a viewer can look through a portal into one zone and straight through to another portal which leads back to the zone the camera is in.  (that's bad zone design in the first place from an efficiency standpoint anyway).
-Note that the demo app actually creates this situation (you can look directly through the tower from one side to the other) and it handles the situation, but other tests (with more complex scenes) have resulted in infinite recursion crashes.
-  I am uncertain of the exact cause, but will update with any fixes if/when found.

 /////////////////////////////////////////////////////////////////////////////